jeremyanugerah/wonderful-journey-web/README.md

 * Please create a new .env file according to your preference, specifiy the database name
 * Perform migration and seeding with php artisan migrate:fresh –seed command
 * Please create storage link with php artisan storage:link command
-* All users who registers through the register page will be automatically be registered as ‘member’ role.
-To add admin user(s), manually insert through SQL queries or configure the AdminSeeder